aickin/react-raw-html/README.md

 Please note that embedding raw HTML that comes from untrusted sources can be extremely dangerous and lead to cross-site scripting attacks.
 You should only use these components if you are completely positive that the content you are embedding is safe.

+Also, note that this project is compatible with `react-dom-stream`.
+When doing server-side rendering with `react-dom-stream`, components from `react-raw-html` can embed either strings *or streams* of raw HTML.

 ## Installation

 ```